nextstrain/augur/docs/installation/installation.md

 * Bacterial data (or any VCF usage) requires [vcftools](https://vcftools.github.io/)

-On macOS, you can install these external programs using [Homebrew](https://brew.sh/) with:
+On macOS, you can install most of these external programs using [Homebrew](https://brew.sh/) with:

     brew tap brewsci/bio
     brew install mafft iqtree raxml fasttree vcftools